 Expressing Difficult Emotions

 With this in mind, there was much lively discussion about the far-reaching possibilities of using positive touch activities to develop their work with the children and families in their care.
-The group were particularly interesting in using the combination of touch and words as a way of understanding and exploring difficult emotions.
-This massage story, created on the training day, invites a child and parents to explore the range of emotions that may be experienced when visiting the dentist.
+The group were particularly interested in using the combination of touch and words as a way of understanding and exploring difficult emotions.
+This massage story invites a child and parents to explore the range of emotions that may be experienced when visiting the dentist.
 It could easily be adapted for other circumstances where a child may have difficulties in communicating how they are feeling.
 We have made a short (60 seconds) video to demonstrate the actions.
 The words are written below.

 A Visit to the Dentist